plone/volto/packages/components/README.md

 ### `react-aria-components`

 `@plone/components` is based on Adobe's [`react-aria-components` library](https://react-spectrum.adobe.com/react-aria/react-aria-components.html).
-React Aria Components is a library of unstyled components built on top of the React Aria hooks.
+React Aria Components is a library of unstyled components built on top of the React Aria library.
 It provides a simpler way to build accessible components with custom styles, while offering the flexibility to drop down to hooks for even more customizability where needed.

 ## Releases

 The release policy for this package follows a quick 1.0.0 release, as opposed to have a excessive long lasted alpha/beta road to 1.0.0.
 This is because the development of this package is expected to happen during the next years.

 Breaking changes will be stated properly using semantic versioning, however an upgrade guide won't be supplied until the package is considered "ready for production".
-The team will communicate this state properly when the moment comes.
+The Volto Team will communicate this state properly when the moment comes.

 ## PLIP #4352